uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-base-and-trust-registry.md

 ### Downloading the DID Toolbox

-The current release can be downloaded from the [repository](https://github.com/swiyu-admin-ch/didtoolbox-java/releases)
+The latest release can be downloaded from the [repository](https://github.com/swiyu-admin-ch/didtoolbox-java/releases/latest)

 ### Quickstart – Create Your First DID